Mom has just gone through a world of pain to bring your child into this world!

-If you assume your wife is hungry and you make her some lunch, she might flip out (hormones, tiredness).
+If you assume your wife is hungry and make her lunch, she might flip out (hormones, tiredness).

-It may sound ridiculous because it is, BUT, when you are tired and hormonal, you tend to flip out over the little things.
+It may sound ridiculous because it is, but you tend to flip out over the little things when you are tired and hormonal.